 Houston Juvenile Lawyer

 Attorney James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
 He is a recognized expert in the highly specialized area of juvenile law.
-In Texas, there are only 38 lawyers such certified lawyers in private practice.
-Sullivan also attended the Trial Lawyers College founded by legendary lawyer Gerry Spence and was invited to join The National Trial Lawyers organization.
+Sullivan also attended the Trial Lawyers College founded by legendary lawyer Gerry Spence.

 Juvenile Law Is Not Criminal Law